-In his four years as Associate Athletic Director, has transformed the athletic department's financial operations through the development and management of the department's budget and integration to the Banner financial system.
-He has played an integral role in the design and project management of $25 million in completed capital projects, including a multi-sport stadium, basketball office and locker room complex and arena renovation.
+In his five years as Associate Athletics Director, Tellitocci transformed the athletic department's financial operations through the development and management of the department's budget and integration to the Banner financial system.
+He played an integral role in the design and project management of $25 million in completed capital projects, including a multi-sport stadium, basketball office and locker room complex and arena renovation.
 Tellitocci is best known on campus for successfully leading the College's rebranding efforts with the redesign of its athletic spirit marks and development of brand management guidelines.
 As part of the rebranding effort, Tellitocci negotiated and obtained a contract with Nike to serve as the department's exclusive outfitter.
 His rebranding efforts have led to the highest licensing revenue in the College's history.
 In 2011, Tellitocci restructured the fundraising arm of the athletic department, the Red Fox Booster Club, producing the most revenue in the Club's 30-year history.

 On the marketing side, Tellitocci led the redesign of the department's website in addition to creating the "Red Fox Network" for video streaming, highlights and interviews.
 In 2010, the Marist Athletics Department was nationally recognized by the NCAA as the 2010-11 national champion of the women's basketball "Pack the House" marketing initiative from 179 participating institutions.